 Concrete cracks are common in areas all across the United States.
 In some regions, cracked concrete is common because of soil erosion.
 Other areas suffer from a dry and hot climate which causes soils under the concrete to dry and shrink.
-Whatever the cause may be, cracked concrete is not something that most homeowners want to leave untouched.
+Whatever the case may be, cracked concrete is not something that most homeowners want to leave untouched.

 If the concrete around your home has cracked but not settled, an easy fix is using a concrete patch material to seal the crack from becoming any bigger.
 Concrete patch material can be found at any home improvement warehouse or gardening center.
 Before sealing the crack, it’s imperative that you clear the area of any loose gravel or cement objects that have become displaced from the surface.
 Concrete patch material is used in a caulk-like fashion to inject the rubbery substance into the floor.
 Once filled, the crack will be sealed.